MaxF97/scms_project_fetch_robot_grasp/README.md

 # Video Description:
 This video demonstrates what we achieved.
-It shows the robot sensing and moving the arm to pick up and stack the blocks.
+It shows the robot sensing each block, then moving the arm to pick up and stack the blocks.
 The blue block on the bottom, then red, then green.

+# Program Flow: